mittalgovind/Compiler-Construction/README.md

 # Compiler-Construction
-Another one of the numerous failed compiler project.
-Compiler Construction course - BITS F363
+Another one of the myriad compiler projects.
+Compiler Construction course - CS F363 at BITS, Pilani - 2018.

 ```
 make